 "The body benefits from movement, and the mind benefits from stillness."
 Sakyong Mipham

 How Do I Start?

-It's best to take a class.
+It's best to take a class if you are able to attend in person in your area.
+Alternately, look for opportunities for private instruction if you are concerned about starting on your own.
 The guidance of an experienced teacher is invaluable.
 As you progress, you might start practicing at home on your own, as well.

-For now, explore a few yoga studios in your area and sign up for that first class!
-When you get there, remember:
+For now, explore a few yoga studios in your area, or if necessary find an online option and sign up for that first class!
+When you begin, remember:

 You Do You

 Don't compare yourself to anyone else in the class.
 They all started somewhere.
 They're all fighting their own internal battles.
 Be present for your own practice.